kpoloney/aip_spec/README.md

 This document is a draft specification for SFU Library's Archival Information Packages (AIPs).

-Ongoing planning, issues, and other considerations are in [Planning notes](/planning_notes.md).

 # 1. Introduction

 The purpose of the AIP specification is to define what components and metadata are necessary and practical for long-term